hasc0/dotfiles/README.md

 - JetBrains Mono Nerd Font

 ## Installation
+> [!NOTE]
-***Ensure this repo is cloned to the home/user directory, as some Makefile scripts may depend on paths relative to ~/dotfiles***
+> Ensure this repo is cloned to the home/user directory, as some Makefile scripts may depend on paths relative to ~/dotfiles

+> [!WARNING]
+> Running the following scripts will overwrite existing local configurations.
+> Make backups of local configurations if you want to have a safe fallback.

 To do an initial install, simply run the following from within the dotfiles directory:
 ```